 RV Tips: Help Your Refrigerator Keep its Cool

-The refrigerator is a feature in your RV that you tend to take for granted until you open the door and find that it’s not keeping your food as cold as you’d expected.
+The refrigerator is a feature in your RV or toy hauler that you tend to take for granted until you open the door and find that it’s not keeping your food as cold as you’d expected.
 Fortunately, modern RV refrigerators are well-built and efficient.
 In most cases, where something goes wrong, it’s something the owner does or doesn’t do that caused the issue to happen.

 One thing to keep in mind is that your motorhome’s refrigerator is different from the one you have at home.
 Your RV refrigerator doesn’t use a compressor or any moving parts – it works off of the principle of absorption.
 Instead of applying cold directly, the heat is drawn out, or absorbed.
 Ironically, it’s heat from an electric heating element or an LP-gas flame that makes it happen.
 The heat starts a chemical reaction, and evaporation and condensation causes the refrigerator to cool.